Desserts/TreatsMagically Moist Apple Cake with Butter Rum Raisin Glaze

 Magically Moist Apple Cake with Butter Rum Raisin Glaze

-Move over every apple cake recipe you’ve ever made because there’s a new apple cake in town and it’s bringing along that magically moist bite that all cakes should boast about.
+Move over every apple cake recipe you’ve ever made because there’s a new apple cake in town.

-This is a simple apple cake that is unbelievably moist because I combined two everyday pantry ingredients that seem to marry well together, organic coconut oil and homemade applesauce.
+My simple apple cake is unbelievably moist because I combined two everyday pantry ingredients, organic coconut oil and homemade applesauce.

-The best part about this recipe is that it bakes a thick apple cake and six large muffins in one batch which is perfect for those of you on the go or for the kids.
+The best part about this recipe is that it bakes a thick apple cake and six large muffins in one batch, perfect for those on the go or for the kids.

 Related: Homemade Cherry Rhubarb Apple Sauce